Battle of Phulwari

-The Battle of Phulwari on 3 March 1741 was a decisive engagement at the plains of Phulwari, near Balasore in present-day Odisha.
+The Battle of Phulwari on 3 March 1741 was a decisive engagement at the plains of Phulwari, near Balasore in present-day Odisha in Eastern India.
 In 1740 A.D.
 Alivardi Khan became the Nawab Bengal Subah deposing Sarfaraz Khan in the Battle of Giria.
 Lutfullah Tabrizi also known as Rustam Jang and Murshid Quli II, the Deputy Governor of Odisha, refused to accept Alivardi's suzerainty.
 He sought to avenge his brother-in-law Sarfaraz Khan and asserted independence.
 This ensued conflict between the two and Alivardi's forces clashed with Lutfullah Tabrizi's in a battle in the plains of Phulwari.
 Faced with betrayals, and a fierce counterattack led by Mir Jafar, the battle ended in Lutfullah Tabrizi's defeat, the death of key commanders, and the severe wounding of his son-in-law Mirza Baqar, solidifying Alivardi's control over Bengal, Bihar, and Odisha.

 Background

 Alivardi Khan then the governor of Bihar marched from Patna into Bengal, defeated and killed Sarfaraz Khan at the Battle of Giria on 10 April 1740, and became the Nawab of Bengal, Bihar and Odisha.
 Lutfullah Tabrizi, the son-in-law of Shuja-ud-Din Muhammad Khan and Deputy Governor of Orissa (Odisha) refused to acknowledge the authority of Alivardi Khan.
 At first he tried to make an agreement with Alivardi.
 His wife Dardana Begam persuaded him to avenge her half-brother Sarfaraz’s death.
 Subsequently he declared independence.